alexander-schreiner/alexander-schreiner.github.io/_blog/writing-web-storage-in-javascript.md

 ## Key/Value using WebStorage

 First of all there are two different types of WebStorage:
-- Local storage
-Data will be stored indefinitely, as long as you don't delete it with JavaScript or you clear the browser cache.
+- Local storage: Data will be stored indefinitely, as long as you don't delete it with JavaScript or you clear the browser cache.

-- Session storage
-Stores data only for one session - data will persist until the tab is closed.
+- Session storage: Stores data only for one session - data will persist until the tab is closed.

 Let's dive into an example using local storage:
 ```javascript